Rome Metro

 Where to get a ticket?

-Tickets can be purchased at the metro stations, at news-stands and in most corner shops.
+Tickets can be purchased at the subway stations, at newsstands, and in most corner shops.
 If you are planning to use public transport regularly we recommend that you buy a few tickets at a time or buy a travel card.

 Opening times